Bucatini carbonara is a classic Roman favorite, with a decadent addition of salty guanciale, creamy egg yolks and extra cheese!

 Pancetta, on the other hand is more common to find.
 It's cured pork that comes from the belly of the pig and you can often find it in slabs or cubed up.
 Pancetta is a good substitute for guanciale, but I find the cubed pancetta to be too small for my liking.

-Extra Cheese Never Hurt Anyone
+Extra Cheese Anyone?

 Use what you have is always my motto, and with that being said, an extra handful of melty mozzarella or leftover cubed salty feta (yes, its fantastic) is the perfect throw in.